milesillsley/News_summary/README.md

 Install `npm install http-server` http-server

-(You may need to remove the node modules from the .gitignore)
+You may need to remove the node modules from the .gitignore in order to have them on each machine.
+If you have CRLF/LF issues, follow the instructions here: http://toub.es/2012/05/28/fatal-crlf-would-be-replaced-lf.

 google searches: